jjdarcy/cantrilltips/README.md

 This site gathers many of the questions asked on the [TechStudySlack](https://techstudyslack.com/) workspace to help the community find answers and help them study effectively.

 * Read the [FAQ](FAQ.md)
+Frequently asked questions on the slack workspace.
+Some questions are asked multiple times others are pasted from conversations on the workspace.
+Please add a PR if you think something is missing

 * [The most effetive process](tips/process.md) for studying Its very important to adopt the correct process for your studies.